EnvisionDoc/api_en/gettingstarted.md

 **Synchronous Request**

-1. With the API logging feature disabled, returns the result only after calling the API.
+1. For the GET method, if the API logging feature is disabled, only the result is returned after calling the API.
 The sample code is as follows:

    ```
    Poseidon.config(PConfig.init().appKey(accessKey).appSecret(secretKey))